 Jones, L.E.
 The effects of culturally intrusive education: Did Canada’s residential schools affect health and social outcomes?

 Jones, L.E., K. Milligan and M. Stabile.
 Child cash benefits and family expenditures: Evidence from the National Child Benefit.
 NBER working paper #21101.
-Under Review.
+Revise and Resubmit.

 Loibl, C., L.E.
 Jones, E. Haisley, and G. Loewenstein.
 Testing strategies to increase saving and retention in Individual Development Account programs.
 Under Review.